 The choice of choosing a particular policy plan for your motor vehicle today relatively depends on some factors.
 However, regardless of your reason to take up a car insurance legal, necessity, protection, etc., understanding the features and conditions of holding any form of car insurance policy could help you make a better decision that suits you.

-In this post, we will be discussing the difference between comprehensive and third party insurance.
+In this post, we will be discussing the difference between third party insurance and comprehensive insurance.

 Please note that there are several other types of car insurance policies available in the market.
 Each with its specific coverage level and add-ons options.
 You can customize your car insurance coverage according to the budget, extend the cover to the person driving it, and so on – when purchasing your car insurance policy.

-What is the Difference Between Comprehensive and Third Party Insurance?
+What is the Difference Between Third Party Insurance and Comprehensive Insurance?